yadavanuj1996/full-stack-web-development-notes/kubernetes/LearnKubernetesDeepDive.md

   - kubectl describe pods - and observe the IP addresses of your pods
   - kubectl get ep - and observe the IP addresses assigned to your endpoint
   - kubectl describe service myServiceName - and observe the Endpoints associated with your service

+## Using RBAC Authorization (API Access Control)
+- Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.

+The RBAC API declares four kinds of Kubernetes object:
+- Role
+- ClusterRole
+- RoleBinding
+- ClusterRoleBinding.

+An RBAC Role or ClusterRole contains rules that represent a set of permissions.
+Permissions are purely additive (there are no "deny" rules).